Implementation details

 Configuration file

-IP/streamer/config.vh - this file defines the bit widths of various registers (data, counter, control)
+ip/streamer/config.vh - this file defines the bit widths of various registers (data, counter, control)

 WIDTH_COUNTER: number of bits of the integer variable that specifies the length of runs in run-length encoding.
 Defaults to 32.
 A version with 64-bit counters is available for high-speed systems and for allowing extremely long delays.